 If you haven’t seen the property yet, ask your seller questions to understand its condition.
 Is it move-in ready?
 Are there repairs or updates that will significantly alter the potential selling price?

-Emphasize the value of having a home that looks beautiful and is in excellent condition.
-Explain depersonalization—it’s not a matter of the seller’s taste but rather about creating a generically stylish interior that any buyer can imagine making their own.
-Even if the seller isn’t willing to make repairs or renovations, professional cleaning and decluttering will positively affect buyers’ perceptions.
+Emphasize the value of having a home in excellent condition that looks beautiful.
+Explain that depersonalization isn’t a matter of the seller’s taste but rather about creating a generically stylish interior that any buyer can imagine making their own.
+Even if the seller isn’t willing to make repairs or renovations, show how professional cleaning and decluttering will positively affect buyers’ perceptions.

 5. A detailed pricing strategy

-Ask the sellers about their priorities with the sale.
+Ask homeowners about their priorities with the sale.
 Some must sell quickly, while others can wait for the highest possible number.
-Ask if they’re looking for a lease back or if there are any other strategic elements affecting their asking price.
-These factors will influence the total offer strategy.
+Ask about when they plan to move and if there are any other strategic elements affecting their asking price.
+These factors will influence the offer strategy.

-Be ready with your comparative market analysis (CMA), which supports your pricing strategy through comps and relevant data.
+Be ready with your comparative market analysis, which supports your pricing strategy through comps and relevant data.
 Sellers can be emotionally attached to their home; sometimes, sentimental value and a market price don’t match.
-Emphasize the importance of starting with an accurate listing price.
-If priced too high, a home can languish without offers.
+Emphasize the importance of starting with an accurate listing price so that their home doesn’t languish on the market without offers.

 6. The highlights of your marketing strategy

-This is the point in the real estate listing presentation where you explain your planned marketing efforts and are clear about who is responsible for the costs.
+This is the point in the real estate listing presentation where you explain your planned marketing efforts and clarify who is responsible for the costs.
 Some listing agents pay for photography and staging, while others have the sellers cover these expenses.

 Make sure to discuss the benefits and steps of these four basic marketing strategies: